sharaendy/Challenge_boro_frontend/README.md

 ## Elecard challenge Boro Frontend

 *Note: Make sure your browser accepts mixed content, becouse this app was loaded over HTTPS, but requested an insecure resource 'http://contest.elecard.ru/frontend_data/catalog.json' with HTTP.
 Some functions may not be available!
-Anyway, you can download the application and run it locally with full functionality.*
+Anyway, you can download the application and run it locally with full functionality.
+Please try the demo link first*.

 ## Demo